SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-airflow.md

 ### 1.1 Adding AWS Connection

-To be able to trigger your Airflow Job, using an S3 File Sensor, you need to have connection from Prophecy Managed Airflow to you S3 account.
+To be able to trigger your Airflow Job, using an S3 File Sensor, you need to have connection from Prophecy Managed Airflow to your S3 bucket.
 For this, we need to add an AWS Connection.
 Click on **(1) Add Connection** button.
 This Opens up the Connection form as shown.

 ![Add_connection](img/3.3_Add_Connection.png)